 Matt K. has been a member of TrailDamage.com since May 19, 2007 when he ran Chinaman Gulch with us.
 He drives a blue 1999 Jeep Wrangler (TJ).
 Since he joined the group, Matt ran 19 different trails in 2007, 17 different trails in 2008, 29 different trails in 2009, 46 different trails in 2010, 20 different trails in 2011, 27 different trails in 2012, 33 different trails in 2013, 24 different trails in 2014, 53 different trails in 2015, and 51 different trails in 2016 for a total of 237 different trails.
 The last trail he ran was Slaughterhouse Gulch on September 24, 2016.
 See Matt's TrailDamage.com member page for more pictures and information, including vehicle modifications and future plans.

 Member Trail Recommendation

-Dave E. recommends Black Bear Pass as one of our favorite Colorado trails (San Miguel County):
+Ted recommends Broken Arrow as one of our favorite Arizona trails (Coconino County):